nf-core/raredisease/docs/usage.md

         id 'nf-validation@0.3.1'
 }
 ```
-This should go in your Nexflow confgiguration file, specified with `-c <YOURCONFIG>` when running the pipeline.
+This should go in your Nextflow confgiguration file, specified with `-c <YOURCONFIG>` when running the pipeline.